Should I Watch..? Colombiana

 What else should I watch?

-Colombiana joins a long list of action movies with a female lead from Nikita (also written by Besson) and its American remake The Assassin, Haywire which offers a bit more plot to sink your teeth into and Hanna which is decidedly art-house in nature and the best of the lot, in my opinion.
+Colombiana joins a long list of action movies with a female lead from Nikita (also written by Besson) and its American remake Point Of No Return, Haywire which offers a bit more plot to sink your teeth into and Hanna which is decidedly art-house in nature and the best of the lot, in my opinion.
 If this film is a shot of espresso then Hanna is like a large single malt, full of complex aromas and flavours and to be savoured slowly.

 There are plenty of action movies with females working alongside their male co-stars.
 You only need to think of the likes of Terminator 2: Judgment Day or Aliens to recall Linda Hamilton or Sigourney Weaver with some serious hardware.
 Both of these are brilliant action movies that offer that little bit extra that Colombiana sadly fails to deliver.